jbush001/NyuziProcessor/tests/cosimulation/README.md

 the random test program does not flush them and The C model does not emulate the caches.

-_Currently, the testbench does not support a thread reading from a cache line that another is writing to.
+_The testbench does not support a thread reading from a cache line that another is writing to.
 The emulator does not model the behavior of the store buffer, so it can't simulate this in a cycle accurate manner yet._

 # How it works
 ## Checking